-- Type-1 High School Teaching License (Industry) (By completing "Vocational Guidance", the prescribed "Liberal Arts Education Subjects" and "Specialized Education Subjects", students can obtain a Type-1 High School Teaching License (Industry) upon graduation.) - Safety Supervisor (Graduates from the school of engineering, who have engaged in actual industrial safety business for over two years and finished the training for safety supervisors, are certified.) - Superintendent boiler operator (Graduates from the school of engineering, who have completed the boiler-related courses while in school and have undergone hands-on training about handling boilers for more than one or two years after graduation, are eligible to take the license examination for first-class boiler operator or the license examination for special-class boiler operator.) - Person responsible for handling hazardous materials (Graduates of this program are eligible to take the class A hazardous materials engineer qualification examination.) - · Person responsible for handling poisonous and toxic substances (Graduates of this program are certified.)
+• Type-1 High School Teaching License (Industry) (By completing "Vocational Guidance", the prescribed "Liberal Arts Education Subjects" and "Specialized Education Subjects", students can obtain a Type-1 High School

-7. Class subjects and course content
+Teaching License (Industry) upon graduation.)

-- For class subjects, see the subject list table on the attached sheet.
-(Subject list table to be attached) - For course content, see the syllabus published each academic year. - All courses are taught in Japanese.
-Course materials may be written in both Japanese and English or only English.
+- Superintendent boiler operator (Graduates from the school of engineering, who have completed the boiler-related courses while in school and have undergone hands-on training about handling boilers for more than one or two years after graduation, are eligible to take the license examination for first-class boiler operator or the license examination for special-class boiler operator.) - Person responsible for handling hazardous materials (Graduates of this program are eligible to take the class A hazardous materials engineer qualification examination.) - · Person responsible for handling poisonous and toxic substances (Graduates of this program are certified.) - 7.
+Class subjects and course content - \ For class subjects, see the subject list table on the attached sheet.
+(Subject list table to be attached) - \ For course content, see the syllabus published each academic year.